Sparsh12342/ExpenseTracker/README.md

 ## Current Status

 This project is in the early stages of development.
-It currently lacks a user interface and backend infrastructure, but it provides a foundation for building a full-featured expense tracking application with intelligent transaction categorization.
+It has the foundation for building a full-featured expense tracking application with intelligent transaction categorization.

 ## Technologies Used